 This medical specialty, also referred to as palliative care, is often associated with hospice; however, it can also be used independently and alongside curative treatments.
 Palliative care is available in every state, appropriate for anyone at any stage of life suffering with a debilitating illness–terminal or not–and focuses on pain management and providing comfort.

 DNR/DNI stands for Do Not Resuscitate/Do Not Intubate and is a specific physician order.
-Do Not Resuscitate means that in the event of cardiac arrest, no CPR or electric shock will be performed to re-start the heart.
-Do Not Intubate means that no breathing tube will be placed in the throat in the event of breathing difficulty or respiratory arrest.
+A DNR means that in the event of cardiac arrest, no CPR or electric shock will be performed to restart the heart.
+A DNI means that no breathing tube will be placed in the throat in the event of breathing difficulty or respiratory arrest.
 Each of these orders may be given separately and are generally prominently noted in the patient’s medical chart.
 The patient can change a DNR and DNI order at any time, and experts urge that such orders are reviewed regularly.
 In a DNR/DNI situation, a patient is provided comfort care.
 Without such an order, emergency medical technicians are legally required to perform CPR.

 Durable Power of Attorney